Sumukh/ignite-pdf-watermarker/README.md

 ## Sample SaaS Boilerplate for Flask

-This is a demo app for FlaskCon 2021, based off of the Ignite boilerplate.
+This is a demo app for FlaskCon 2021, based off of the [Flask Ignite](https://github.com/sumukh/ignite) boilerplate.

 ## Setup
 Usage of Python 3 is required.
 It can be installed [on Python.org](https://www.python.org/downloads/)